Eve00000/website/content/news/XXXX-XX-XX-mixxx-2-4-1-released.md

 Dear Mixxx-ers,

 The Mixxx-developingteam started the year with good intentions and therefore imposed itself some deadlines.
 That is why only two months after version 2.4, the next release: version 2.4.1 can be offered.
-This isn't just a service release fixing some minor bugs and problems, version 2.4.1 contains some nice features.
-Hiding them longer for you could possibly been seen as a crime.
+In between versions with new features this version delivers some solutions for bugs and problems.

-Before listing the details, I would like to share some memorable moments I could follow in the Zulip-chat that are significant for the atmosphere and motivation of the Mixxx-team:
+#Before listing the details, I would like to share some memorable moments I could follow in the Zulip-chat that are significant for the atmosphere and
+motivation of the Mixxx-team:

 * Ten days ago a Mixxx-er posted a problem that he struggled with for over a year.
 He was unable to make a MIDI-connection between his Pioneer